CIWM Clean Britain Awards 2014

 Clean Britain, which is now in its 25th year, celebrates the success of local authorities in maintaining high quality local environments.
 The scheme helps them to promote their successes and works to raise awareness of the issues caused by litter.

 Throughout the year Clean Britain brings together local authorities, community groups and other key stakeholders to share experience and best practices and provides a platform on which to develop and promote new initiatives.

-The Clean Britain year culminates in a high profile awards ceremony where all Clean Britain entrants are awarded a start rating with the top performers receiving the coveted Clean Britain Gold, Silver and Bronze Awards.
+The Clean Britain year culminates in a high profile awards ceremony where all Clean Britain where the top performers will recieve Clean Britain Gold, Silver and Bronze Awards.